sujaan00/pomodoro-timer/README.md

 🔹 Custom Timer Durations – Let users set custom work and break times 🔹 Dark Mode – Toggle between light and dark themes
-🔹 Task Tracking – Add a to-do list feature for better productivity
+🔹 Task Tracking – Add a to-do list feature for better productivity 🔹settings is non functional right now, will add that soon

 📜 License
 This project is licensed under the MIT License.